How to Transfer a Title After Selling a Vehicle in Iowa

 How to Pay the Fees

-When completing a title transfer by mail or drop box, the Buyer/Transferee must include either a check in the amount of the applicable fees or a completed Electronic Payment Authorization Form (PDF).
-When using the authorization form, Treasurer's Office staff with calculate the fees for you.
+When completing a title transfer by mail or drop box, the Buyer/Transferee must include either a check in the amount of the applicable fees or a completed Electronic Authorization Form (PDF).
+When using the authorization form, Treasurer's Office staff will calculate the fees for you.
 You will receive an email from [email protected] confirming that your payment was processed.
 Please allow up to two weeks for this process to be completed.